 '''

-using joins
+-- and here it would be if using joins --

 SELECT t1.
 FROM blog AS t1

 INNER JOIN user AS t2

 ON t1.user_id = t2.id

 WHERE

 t1.status = ?
 AND

 t2.is_staff = ?

 '''

 Column lookups

 The other bit that's unique about the query is that it specifies "user\\in".
 Users familiar with Django will recognize this syntax - lookups other than "=" are signified by a double-underscore followed by the lookup type.
 The following lookup types are available in peewee: